icgc-dcc/dcc-docs/docs/pcawg/data.md

 Before you can actually download controlled access data, you will need to add the ICGC access token in the following file:
-`icgc-storage-client-1.0.23/conf/application.properties`, you should see a line like the follow, uncomment it and add your access token
+`icgc-storage-client-1.0.23/conf/application.properties`.
+In the file, you should see a line like shown below.
+Uncomment it, add your access token, and save the file.
 ```
 # accessToken=your_collab_access_token
 ```
-Assume you downloaded a manifest file (manifest.collaboratory.1525977569066.tsv) from ICGC data portal in the previous step, the manifest contains files from Collaboratory.
+Assuming that you downloaded a manifest file (`manifest.collaboratory.1525977569066.tsv`) from ICGC data portal in the previous step, the manifest will contain files from Collaboratory.
 The following command will download these files to the current directory:
 ```
 icgc-storage-client --profile collab download --manifest manifest.collaboratory.1525977569066.tsv --output-dir .
 ```

-Important note about downloading PCAWG data from Collaboratory and AWS: the download client must run in the same environment as the object storage system.
+**NOTE:** when downloading PCAWG data from Collaboratory or AWS, the download client must run in the same environment as the object storage system.
 That means to download from Collaboratory, the ICGC Storage Client **must** run on a virtual machine (VM) that you launched within the Collaboratory cloud platform; to download from